 This summary highlights some of the information in this prospectus supplement.
 It is not complete and does not contain all of the information that you should consider before investing in our common stock.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus supplement, in the accompanying prospectus, and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2008 and our Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2009, which are incorporated by reference in the accompanying prospectus.
 Except where the context suggests otherwise, the terms "Chimera," "company," "we," "us" and "our" refer to Chimera Investment Corporation; "our Manager" and "FIDAC" refer to Fixed Income Discount Advisory Company, our external manager; and "Annaly" refers to Annaly Capital Management, Inc., the parent company of FIDAC.
-Unless indicated otherwise, the information in this prospectus supplement assumes (i) the common stock to be sold in this offering is to be sold at \$3.22 per share, (ii) the purchase by Annaly in a private offering of 4,724,017 shares at \$3.22 per share and (iii) no exercise by the underwriters of their overallotment option to purchase or place up to an additional 25,200,000 shares of our common stock.
+Unless indicated otherwise, the information in this prospectus supplement assumes (i) the common stock to be sold in this offering is to be sold at \$3.72 per share, which is the last reported sales price per share on the New York Stock Exchange, or NYSE, on May 21, 2009, (ii) the purchase by Annaly in a private offering of 4,724,017 shares and (iii) no exercise by the underwriters of their overallotment option to purchase or place up to an additional 21,000,000 shares of our common stock.